jeffskinnerbox/networking-lab/lab02/README.md

-# Single Machine Networking with Host-Only Networking
+# LAB02 - Single Machine Networking With Host-Only Networking
 What is the difference between NAT / Bridged / Host-Only networking?

 * **Host-Only:** The VM will be assigned one IP, but it's only accessible by the box VM is running on.